OilerNetwork/pitchlake_starknet/documentation.md

 When we start an auction, we know the total liquidity for the round.
 Using this amount and data from Fossil, we will know the max number of options this round can sell.
 The goal of the auction is to sell as many of these options as it can.
 The auction will prioritize the quantity of options sold over the total premium.
 What this means is that if the auction will make less in premiums selling more of the options than selling less at a higher price, it will clear at the lower price.
 For example say an auction has 100 options to sell, if it can sell all 100 @ 1 ETH (100 ETH in premium) or 75 @ 2 ETH (150 ETH in premium), it will chose to sell 100 @ 1 ETH.
 However, the auction will prioritize the premium total if it is selling the most options it can.
 For example, say the auction has 100 options to sell, if it can sell 100 @ 1 ETH (100 ETH in premium), or 100 @ 1.5 ETH (150 ETH), it will chose to sell 100 @ 1.5 ETH.

 OBs submit their bids using the `OptionRound::place_bid(amount, price)` entry point.
-The `amount` is the max amount of money that OB is bidding.
-This is the amount of funds that will leave OB's wallet while the auction continues.
-The `price` is the max price per individual option that OB is bidding.
-This is the most OB is willing to pay for a single option.
+The `amount` is the max amount of options that OB is bidding for, and the `price` is the max price per option the OB is willing to spend.
+This is the `amount * price` is the total amount of funds that will leave OB's wallet while the auction continues.

 ## Examples

 **_Example 1: Basic Refunded/Unused Bids_**

-- **Scenario:** OB1 bids 10 ETH for options, setting a maximum price of 0.5 ETH per option.
-Other OBs also place various bids.
+- **Scenario:** OB1 bids for 10 options at 0.5 ETH each, other OBs also place various bids.
 - **Outcome:** The auction settles with a clearing price of 0.6 ETH per option.
-Since OB1's maximum price was 0.5 ETH, none of their bid is used, making the entire 10 ETH refundable.
+Since OB1's maximum price was 0.5 ETH, none of their bid is used, making the entire 5 ETH refundable.

 **_Example 2: Partially Successful Bid with Refund_**

 - **Scenario:** The round has 30 options to sell.
-OB1 bids 10 ETH at 0.5 ETH per option, and OB2 bids 10 ETH at 1 ETH per option.
+OB1 bids 20 options at 0.5 ETH per option (10 ETH total), and OB2 bids 20 options at 1 ETH per option (20 ETH total).
-- **Outcome:** The clearing price is set at 0.5 ETH to sell all 30 options.
+- **Outcome:** The clearing price is determined to be 0.5 ETH, to sell all 30 options.
 OB2, with the higher bid price, gets priority and receives 20 options.
 OB1 receives the remaining 10 options.
-OB2's 10 ETH is fully converted into premium, while only 5 ETH of OB1's bid is converted premium.
-OB1's remaining 5 ETH is refundable.
+Because of the lower clearing price, 10 ETH of OB2's 20 ETH is converted into premium, while only 5 ETH of OB1's bid is converted premium.
+OB1's remaining 5 ETH and OB2's remaining 10 ETH are refundable.

 - **Note**: A clearing price > 0.5 ETH would not sell all 30 options, the goal of the auction is to sell as many options as it can, even if it can make more premiums by selling fewer options at a higher price.

 **_Example 3: Maximizing Revenue by Setting a Higher Clearing Price_**

 - **Scenario:** The round has 20 options available.
-OB1 bids 10 ETH at 0.5 ETH per option, OB2 bids 10 ETH at 1 ETH per option, and OB3 bids 10 ETH at 2 ETH per option.
+OB1 bids for 10 options at 0.5 ETH per option, OB2 bids for 10 options at 1 ETH per option, and OB3 bids for 10 options at 2 ETH per option.
 - **Outcome:** The clearing price is determined to be 1 ETH, selling all 20 options while maximizing revenue.
-OB3 and OB2 each receive 10 options, using their entire bids as premium.
-OB1's bid is fully refundable since the clearing price exceeded their maximum bid.
+OB1's entire bid becomes refundable, OB2's entire bid is converted into premiums, and OB3's bid is split (10 ETH becomes premiums, and 10ETH becomes refundable).

 # Fossil Integration